Volkswagen ID.4 set for huge changes, including a new name| Auto Express

-Volkswagen ID.
-Tiguan electric SUV: ID.4 to get new name and a new look

-The Volkswagen ID.4 is set for a heavy update and a name change.
+The Volkswagen ID.4 is set for a heavy update and a name change in 2026.
 Here’s everything we know so far

-The Volkswagen ID.4 is set for a radical overhaul next year, so much so, the electric SUV will be reincarnated as the Volkswagen ID.
+The Volkswagen ID.4 is getting a substantial upgrade in 2026, with the electric family SUV set to receive new battery tech, a brand-new look and even a new nameplate with the ID.4 morphing into the Volkswagen ID.
 Tiguan.

-Despite the Volkswagen ID.4 having only been on sale for four years, we expect the Volkswagen ID.
-Tiguan to utilise an entirely new battery.
-Not only will the ID.
-Tiguan get the latest battery tech, it will also be getting a new look which is previewed by our exclusive images.

-Schäfer continued: “The ID.4 will get the MEB+ [platform], with the new battery, the cells; LFP technology and all that is coming in.
-It’s going to be a huge step up from today’s car.”

-The switch to LFP (lithium iron phosphate) batteries will be a “major step forward in terms of cost for [VW]” according to Schäfer, which should hopefully help lower list prices on entry versions of future ID. cars.
+We are waiting for official details to be announced, but what we do know is that the Volkswagen ID.
+Tiguan will adopt Volkswagen’s MEB+ platform, as well as lithium phosphate batteries (LFP) which should help lower list prices for entry-level cars.

 We don’t expect VW to announce prices for the new Volkswagen ID.
-Tiguan for a while yet, but a new VW ID.4 is available from around £35,000 through the Auto Express Buy A Car service.
+Tiguan for a while yet, but as the new VW ID.4 is available from around £35,000 through the Auto Express Buy A Car service, we expect the ID.
+Tiguan to be priced around the same level.

 Volkswagen ID.4 or Volkswagen ID.
 Tiguan?

+Volkswagen has remained tight-lipped on what name its mid-size electric SUV will take, but there are strong hints that the ID.4 will be renamed as the Volkswagen ID.
+Tiguan.

-When pressed on whether or not these changes would see the ID.4 reborn as the ID.
+When pressed at the Munich Motor Show on whether we would see the ID.4 reborn as the ID.
 Tiguan – following in the footsteps of the ID.2all, which will reach production later in 2025 as the ID.
 Polo – Schäfer smiled, shrugged and said: “That hasn’t been confirmed – that would be speculation.”

 Yet in a separate interview, chief designer Andreas Mindt said: “In my opinion, you have to have names.
 The original Beetle was the Volkswagen 1200; it’s not a name.
 But the audience immediately gave it a name.
 These names are so human; you can humanise them – this is what we want to chase; this human element on a Volkswagen.
 I love it.”